Spanfile/Modtorio/README.md

 Copy your mod portal credentials into `.env` (sample in `.env.sample`).

-To use the `./sample` directory for development, copy a valid Factorio Linux headless server into it.
+You can use a directory called `./sample` for development (git ignores it), just copy a valid Factorio Linux headless server into it.